heungjae/actifio/sky/oracle/install.md

 lnsrctl status
 ```

-If it fails, then create a service name entry in tnsnames.ora.
+If it fails, then create a service name entry in **tnsnames.ora** .
 The file should be in either one of the directories: $ORACLE_HOME/network/admin or $ASM_HOME/network/admin .
 The entry should be as follow:
 ```
 <service_name> =
 (DESCRIPTION =